 And you can even add some of your favorite oil to the water.
 You can use a little drizzle on top of the water’s surface before getting into the bath to help support your skin.

-Good options could include avocado oil, hemp seed oil or maybe even jojoba.
-For wintertime, sesame seed oil could also work.
+Good options include avocado oil, hemp seed oil, or jojoba oil.
+For wintertime, heavier oils like sesame seed oil and beef tallow could also work.

-The magnesium that dissolves into the water will absolutely be absorbed.
+The magnesium that dissolves in the bath water will be absorbed through the skin.

-Magnesium can be a wonderful thing, but you've got to make sure that you're taking the right form for you.
+Magnesium can be a wonderful thing, but you have to make sure you’re taking the right form for you.
 That way, you don’t end up with GI problems like diarrhea, bloating, and gas.

-If you've had any experience with applying magnesium oil, I would love to hear about it.
-Share with us all what you think and if it has helped you in the comments below.
+If you’ve had experience applying magnesium oil, I’d love to hear about it.
+Share with us what you think, and let us know if it has helped you, in the comments below.

-As always, one of the things I ask is that you share this information with someone you know, whether it's a person or a community of people seeking out other options to try.
+As always, one thing I ask is that you share this information with someone you know, whether it’s a person or a community seeking other options to try.

 Sharing is a critical piece to us expanding this movement of demanding better for our skin.